-Forty Five years of working in the industry, including face-to-face lectures to groups from the general public, industrial brokering, manufacturing and marketing, has made Herbie a well-respected and popular figure amongst his peers, in Australia and overseas.
+Fifty years of working in the industry, including face-to-face lectures to groups from the general public, industrial brokering, manufacturing and marketing, has made Herbie a well-respected and popular figure among his peers, in Australia and overseas.
 He now enjoys sharing his extensive experience and knowledge with his customers at Herbie’s Spices.

 Liz Hemphill and Ian were married in 1970.
-Throughout the years while their three daughters were young, Liz worked in the family business, as well as picking and drying lavender, roses and lemon verbena for literally thousands of her hand-made sleep pillows.
-It was during this time that she wrote Your First Book of Herb Gardening published by Angus and Robertson, and realised that herbs and spices could inspire home cooks and enhance everyday meals.
+Throughout the years while their three daughters were young, Liz worked in the family business, as well as picking and drying lavender, roses and lemon verbena for thousands of her hand-made sleep pillows.
+It was during this time that she wrote Your First Book of Herb Gardening published by Angus and Robertson.
+As a proficient family cook, Liz knew that herbs and spices could inspire home cooks and enhance everyday meals.
 When Liz and Ian established Herbie’s Spices in 1997, Liz took on the tasks of recipe development, writing quarterly newsletters and managing the accounts, along with the myriad of tasks that are involved in running a family business.

 Kate Hemphill, Ian & Liz’s eldest daughter, is an accomplished cook, a graduate of Leith’s School of Food and Wine in London, recipe contributor to The Spice & Herb Bible, and developer of most of the inspirational recipes you will find on this website.
+As a mother of two, Kate’s recipes are family friendly and are on the healthy side.
 Having grown up in a herb and spice family, Kate remembers playing in her grandmother’s herb garden, and sitting down to family dinners that were always beautifully spiced!

 In 2000 Herbie’s Spices was the winner of the Gourmet Traveller Jaguar award for excellence for Innovation in Produce.